Our Team

 Vivian Little

-Little is the fiscal specialist for Evidence-Based Associates on our Virginia Project.
+Little is the Senior Billing Specialist for Evidence-Based Associates on our Virginia Project.
 She brings more than 13 years of experience to the role from multiple organizations with an emphasis on accounting, finance and data analysis.
 She will be primarily focused on our Virginia project billing and data analysis.
 She has a Bachelors degree in Business and Accounting from the University of Phoenix.

 Lisa McCarthy